sedagullu/SmartbearCucucmberProject/README.md

 # SmartbearCucucmberProject

-This is automated web testing for any web application.
+This is automated web testing for smart bear web application.
 Its using page object model as a pattern structure and BDD (Behavior Driven Development) framework as a testing approach with single gherkin language and data-driven style.
 Its using 4 folders and 1 file in the root directory.

 pages folder :